Skip to Content

 How to pay each fee

 Three fees, three payment paths.
-Each goes through a different system.
-Use the table to find the right one.
+Each goes through a different system, and each uses the login shown in Which login goes where.

 Pay through Logistics-EI.
 Required annually to keep your CCS, CES, MCS, or MES designation active.